-At its simplest, a Business Associate Agreement is a legal contract between a healthcare provider and an individual or organization that will receive access to, transmit, or store Protected Health Information (PHI) as part of its services for the provider.
-Whether you prefer to call it a Business Associate Agreement, or, like HIPAA, call it a Business Associate Contract, either way, they are a critical component of any organization's efforts to be HIPAA compliant.
+At its simplest, a Business Associate Agreement (BAA) is a legal contract between a healthcare provider and an individual or organization that will receive access to, transmit, or store Protected Health Information (PHI) as part of its services for the provider.
+Whether you prefer to call it a Business Associate Agreement, or, like HIPAA, call it a Business Associate Contract, either way, they are a critical component of any organization's efforts to comply with the Health Insurance Portability and Accountability Act.
 Below, we’ve compiled the basic components and definitions of a HIPAA Business Associate Agreement template for you to browse.
-Keep in mind that BAAs are legally binding agreements, so it’s best to have a designated security officer, lawyer, or a HIPAA Compliance solution help you navigate these contracts.
+Keep in mind that HIPAA BAA's are legally binding agreements, so it’s best to have a designated security officer, lawyer, or a HIPAA Compliance solution help you navigate these contracts.

 The size and complexity of modern healthcare means that PHI can be found in more places than simply your doctor’s office; this data can be found in plenty of businesses: Physical copies of x-rays may be maintained offsite, insurance information can be used by third-party billing companies, health data can be sent to and from locations either via mail or electronically, or prescription information can be stored on a cloud-based server maintained by a third party in a different state.